An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Problem Formulation

 \subsection{Approximating the Aggregate Flexibility Set}

-Recognizing the aforementioned challenges, our primary objective in this paper is to devise computationally efficient methods to compute polyhedral inner approximations (i.e., subsets) and outer approximations (i.e., supersets) of the aggregate flexibility set $\Uset$.
-More precisely, we seek polytopes $\Pset$ and $\Qset$ that satisfy
+Recognizing these challenges, our main objective in this paper is to devise computationally efficient methods to compute polyhedral inner approximations (i.e., subsets) of the aggregate flexibility set $\Uset$.
+More precisely, we seek a polytope $\Pset$ that satisfies